janmojzis/tlswrapper/README.md

 # Description

 The tlswrapper is an TLS encryption wrapper between remote client and local program prog.
-Is executed from systemd.socket/inetd/tcpserver/... as follows:
+Systemd.socket/inetd/tcpserver/... creates the server connection, tlswrapper encrypts/decrypts data stream and reads/writes data from/to the program prog as follows:

-Internet --> systemd.socket/inetd/tcpserver/... --> tlswrapper --> prog
+Internet <--> systemd.socket/inetd/tcpserver/... <--> tlswrapper <--> prog

 # Security